January 1992 (1st revision)

 M. Lockout/Tagout Procedures

 OSHA Standard 29 CFR 1910.147, the Lockout/Tagout Standard, covers situations where injury could be caused by unexpected startup, energization, or release of stored energy while a machine or piece of equipment is being serviced or repaired.
-The standard requires that each piece of equipment be examined to determine what energy source needs to be locked out and that an energy control program be developed consisting of written
+The standard requires that each piece of equipment be examined to determine what energy source needs to be locked out and that an energy control program be developed consisting of documented:

 1: energy control procedures